-- ➤ If there are any other enterprises and end-users participants, they must be independent of any other participant. - SMEs that are research centres, research institutes, contract research organisations or consultancy firms are not eligible as SME participants, however they are eligible to take part as RTD performers, other enterprisers or end users.
-This eligibility criterion will be checked definitely and finally at the end of the negotiation, before the signature of the grant agreement. - The following additional eligibility criteria apply in this call for Activity 2.2 Research for SME Associations: - At least 3 participants must be SME associations/groupings independent of each other established in 3 MS or AC.
+- SMEs that are research centres, research institutes, contract research organisations or consultancy firms are not eligible as SME participants.
+This eligibility criterion will be checked definitely and finally at the end of the negotiation, before the signature of the grant agreement. - The following additional eligibility criteria apply in this call for Activity 2.2 Research for SME Associations: - At least 3 participants must be independent SME association/groupings established in 3 MS or AC.
 An alternative to this is that there may be 1 European SME association/grouping established in a MS or an AC.
-This association/grouping must be made up of a minimum of 3 legal entities independent of each other established in 3 MS or AC.
-SME associations/groupings are legal persons, composed mostly of and representing the interests of SMEs and/or physical persons having the same kind of activities. - At least 2 participants must be RTD performers (having the capacity to carry out research at the request of the association(s)/grouping(s)), independent of any other participant. - At least 2 participants must be SMEs (other enterprises or end-users) established in 2 MS or AC. - The following additional eligibility criteria apply in this call for the Activity 2.3 Demonstration Activity: - At least 2 participants must be SMEs independent of each other established in at least 2 MS or AC.
-These 2 SMEs must be/have been participants together in a successful 'Research for SMEs' project that has finished or is in its last year of operation by the submission deadline date or members together of the 'other enterprises or end-users' in a 'Research for SME Associations' project in the FP7 Capacities Programme.
-In addition to this minimum consortium requirement, the participation of SMEs that have not taken part in the former research project is possible. - The coordinator of the project must be an SME. - At least 75% of the declared costs shall be carried out by the SME(s).
+This association/grouping must be made up of a minimum of 3 independent legal entities established in 3 MS or AC.
+SME associations/groupings are legal persons, composed mostly of and representing the interests of SMEs and/or physical persons having the same kind of activities. - At least 2 participants must be RTD performers (having the capacity to carry out research at the request of the association(s)/grouping(s)), independent from any other participant. - At least 2 participants must be SMEs (other enterprises or end-users) established in 2 MS or AC - The following additional eligibility criteria apply in this call for the Activity 2.3 Demonstration Action: - At least 3 participants must be independent SMEs established in at least 3 MS or AC.
+These three SMEs must be/have been participants together in a 'Cooperative research' project funded under the last FP6 call (FP6-2004-SME-COOP) or in a 'Research for SMEs' project.
+SMEs which were members together of the 'SME core group' in the FP6-2004-SME-COLL call or which are members together of the 'other enterprises or end-users' in a 'Research for SME Associations' project in FP7 may also participate. - At least 75% of the declared costs shall be carried out by the SME(s).